-Warning: The cheapest way to transfer money to Norway is not with your bank!
+Warning: The cheapest way to transfer money to or from Norway is not with your bank!

 The most typical scenario involves a one-off transfer of significant savings from your home country to your new Norwegian bank account.
 This is the money you plan to use for a house deposit, and for living expenses until you have found a job and/or your salary is paid.